mathisnozais/MycPten/README.md

 ### Data Availability
 #### Fastq preprocessing
-- 10 Fastq are availabe in SRA under the accession ID *xxxxxxx*
+- 10 Fastq are availabe in SRA under the accession ID *SRP311697*
   - 4 Fastq files containing paired-end reads sequenced from the mRNA library of replicate 1 and 2
   - 4 Fastq files containing paired-end reads sequenced from the HTO library of replicate 1 and 2
   - 2 Fastq files containing paired-end reads sequenced from the ADT library of replicate 2